wimsio/wimscardano/README.md

 The community now aims to grow in 16 countries of Southern Central Africa, encompassing a population of 363 million people.

-## Partnerships & Possible Partnerships
+## C: Partnerships & Possible Partnerships

 WIMS has partnered or is partnering with several organizations to effectively deliver high social impact and IT (4IR) skills, Cardano decentralized governance, and business/entrepreneurship initiatives.
 These partners include: